 While the number of paper and electronic files your organization produces will continue to grow, there is a better way to manage all these documents and become more efficient and accurate at the same time.
 By applying time-tested best practices in Records and Information Management, the HR team can reduce the hours spent preparing, searching for and discarding documents and free up time for more strategic projects.

-Start with a Self-Assessment
+Proper Employee Records Management Starts with a Self-Assessment

 An effective document management strategy is critical for achieving HR compliance, as well as for preparing for audits, litigation, internal reviews and external requests.
 If your organization does not have a strategy in place, now is a good time to start implementing efficient, secure practices into your workflow.

-Is your office lined with filing cabinets full of expired and outdated records or have you already started the transition towards a more digital environment?
+Is your office lined with filing cabinets full of expired and outdated employee records or have you already started the transition towards a more digital environment?
 Regardless of format, all physical and electronic records need to be organized in a way that offers security and accessibility.

 HR departments handle a vast amount of paperwork before the hiring process is even completed.
 From applications and resumes to reference checks, background checks and job postings, every document created during this process must be filed, saved and securely discarded according to the appropriate retention schedule.
 These records are critical to ensuring that your hiring process provides an equal opportunity for all applicants.